jubayed/iform/README.md

+# Form generator

-# Drag and Drop forms generate for any platforms or cms
+Drag and Drop forms generate for any platforms or cms

 ### `npm start`